msalehicode/BeanChat/README.md

 18. **User Profile**, can open User's profile by clicking on their name/avatar to see their data (statis,name,id,current channel with button join his channel).
 19. **Mute/Unmute** users' voice locally, also can **adjust voice volume** of users by right click on their name in user's setting popup.
 20. **identity** system for login into accounts. also can switch/rename/create/delete identities when user is disconnected from any server.
-21. **Add Friend, Block User, Save Note for User** 21.1 blocked user -> change username to red, hide their avatar, mute locally, blur their text messages (only can be shown by clock reveal per message.
+21. **Add Friend, Block User, Save Note for other users**
+    - blocked user -> change username to red, hide their avatar, mute locally, blur their text messages (only can be shown by clock reveal per message.
-    21.2 added friend users -> change their username and isTalking to green.
+    - added friend users -> change their username and isTalking to green.
-    21.3 enter note/details for eavh user, to recognize them later. it would shown on any server because it saved for that user's identity.
+    - enter note/details for eavh user, to recognize them later. it would shown on any server because it saved for that user's identity.
-22. **share server via serverCode** (servers with ip:port), enter serverCode to connect to server.
+23. **share server via serverCode** (servers with ip:port), enter serverCode to connect to server.
-23. **share server via QR code image** (ip:port or domain address) [THIS IS FOR FUTURE TO SHARE SERVER WITH PHONE]
+24. **share server via QR code image** (ip:port or domain address) [THIS IS FOR FUTURE TO SHARE SERVER WITH PHONE]
-24. **copy to clipboard** (for serverCode to copy code, and UserProfile to copy identity)
+25. **copy to clipboard** (for serverCode to copy code, and UserProfile to copy identity)
-25. **check for new updates on start** if its available show on importantNotificationBar with UPDATE NOW button, when clicked on update now, try open updater then close self to let update. (**BeanChatUpdater** repository to checks for missing/different files then download changes and install them).
+26. **check for new updates on start** if its available show on importantNotificationBar with UPDATE NOW button, when clicked on update now, try open updater then close self to let update. (**BeanChatUpdater** repository to checks for missing/different files then download changes and install them).
 ---

 # 🛠 Building